How to Be a “Good Slut”: Embracing Your Sexual Freedom with Confidence and Care

 4. Own Your Choices: Sexual Empowerment in Action

-Becoming a “good slut” isn’t just about having more partners or more sex; it’s about stepping into a realm of unapologetic authenticity.
-Sex researcher and educator Dr. Justin Lehmiller, in his book Tell Me What You Want, underscores the significance of self-knowledge and self-acceptance in sexual fulfillment.
+Becoming a “good slut” isn’t just about having more partners or more sex; it’s about stepping into unapologetic authenticity.
+Dr. Justin Lehmiller’s research in Tell Me What You Want confirms that self-knowledge and self-acceptance are the strongest predictors of sexual fulfillment, regardless of how many partners you have.

 Release the Need for External Validation

-• Some people adopt the identity of “slut” purely to gain approval from certain crowds.
-Being a “good slut” means seeking sexual connections that gratify you, not just an external ideal.
-Embrace your authenticity.
+- Some people adopt the identity of “slut” to gain approval from certain crowds.
+The goal is sexual connections that gratify you, not an external ideal.

 Avoid Slut-Shaming Others

-• If you reclaim “slut” for yourself but perpetuate negative judgments about someone else’s sexual choices, you haven’t truly embraced the principle of sexual freedom.
-Allow your acceptance to extend to others, whether they’re more conservative or more adventurous than you.
+- If you reclaim “slut” for yourself but perpetuate negative judgments about someone else’s sexual choices, you haven’t truly embraced sexual freedom.

 5. Safer Sex as a Cornerstone of Self-Care